19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Silence.md

 An affected creature may use an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md) to make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 14 [Physical Defense](../../../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md) to [Resist](../../Resist.md) this spell by attempting to break themselves free of the bubble.

+As an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md) on your [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md), you may choose a new target within range for this spell.

 ---
 *Upcast: Increase the DC by 2 per spell level.*